openecloud/openecloud/README.md

 This module implements different particle emitters which for example take the particles absorbed by the *particleBoundary* class to calculate secondary electrons emitted from the boundary.

+### particleManagement

+Provides methods to manage the particle number in the simulations.
+This is necessary due to the exponential growth of the electrons in buildup simulations.
+Currently only very simple algorithms are used.

 ### beam

 Some simple methods to provide a rigid beam charge distribution which can be imprinted on the grid.

+### gslWrap

+Wraps several functions of the GSL library (mainly random number generation and special functions).

+### constants

+Module to store and provide global constants.

 Dependencies